twoBirds/twobirds/README.md

 // REGEXP: as object, but matching to instance 'name' property

-// always returns the root object tb( /app.bod/ ) // returns the demoapp.body root object, its 'name' matches
+// always returns the root object

+tb( /app.bod/ ) // returns the demoapp.body root object, its 'name' matches

+// OTHER:

+// both of the following return all toplevel objects in the current DOM, as expected.

+tb( /./ )
+tb( '*' )

 // THIS: